obadakhalili/fcnn/README.md

 # pico-nn

-A package containing implementations for different nerual networks models.
+A package containing implementations for different nerual networks algorithms made mainly for the purpose of learning.